 Swinburne altered this term’s initial survey in response to COVID-19.
 “The questions in the adjusted survey were compiled to focus on gathering feedback on how students were finding the online experience so far and we wanted to know if there was any other support we could provide or improvements that we could make to the existing support that was being offered,” Jones said.
 “We added in a couple of quantitative questions to gauge the students' satisfaction with the communication they were receiving from the faculty and the students' ability to use the online resources through their internet and devices.
 Our qualitative question at the end was then reworded to ask if we could possibly provide any additional support to them during this period of disruption.”

-As you think about your surveys and evaluations, consider asking questions that can help your institution provide the right kind of support to students and faculty.
+As you think about your course surveys and evaluations, consider asking questions that can help your institution provide the right kind of support to students and faculty.
 UCCS considered asking students questions about the types of resources they need (for example, whether they have broadband or Wi-Fi, or what type of device they have).
 “We were leaning toward additional questions that would result in actionable items, so that the university could actually provide the resources,” Marschke said.
 “We just didn’t know what resources were needed.”

 In addition, her team considered asking faculty questions to help determine the best approach for future terms, including what specific pedagogical changes were made, whether they delayed deadlines, if syllabi or course content was adjusted, and the impact of these changes on students.